JBZoo/CSV-Blueprint/README.md

 It is perceived that PHP is a slow language.
 I don't agree with that.
 You just need to know how to prepare it.
 See [Processing One Billion CSV rows in PHP!](https://dev.to/realflowcontrol/processing-one-billion-rows-in-php-3eg0).
 That is, if you do everything right, you can read, aggregate and calculate data from CSV at **~15 million lines per second**!
+Not all optimizations have been implemented at this time.
+But it already works fast enough.

 * Yeah-yeah.
 I know it's not the fastest tool in the world.
 But it's not the slowest either.
 See link above.
 * Yeah-yeah.
 I know it's PHP (not Python, Go, PySpark...).
 PHP is not the best language for such tasks.